gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

 Years ago, I maintained a big C++ codebase at my day job.
 This product was the bread winner for the company and offered a public HTTP API for online payments.
 We are talking billions of euros of processed payments a year.

-I was not yet a seasoned C++ developer yet.
+I was not a seasoned C++ developer yet.
 I knew about undefined behavior of course, but it was an abstract concept, something only beginners fall into.
 Oh boy was I wrong.

 Please note that I am not and never was a C++ expert, and it's been a few years since I have been writing C++ for a living, so hopefully I got the wording and details right, but please tell me if I did not.